 Should you use multi-channel fulfilment?

-If you are already using Amazon FBA and not eBay, I cannot think of any reason why you shouldn’t sign up and start selling on eBay using Amazon FBA.
-It is a no-brainer: it is very easy to set up, gives you much greater freedom and lets you target customers you might never have reached otherwise.
+If you are already using Amazon FBA I cannot think of any reason why you shouldn’t sign up and start selling on eBay using Amazon FBA.
+It is a no-brainer: it is very easy to set up and cheap tools like JoeLister can automate it all for you.

 Should you use multi-channel fulfilment to sell on your own website?
 Well that is a difficult question and really depends on your circumstances.
 If you are selling on Amazon and don’t have a website, you should definitely create one.
 And then you should decide whether it is better for you to refer traffic to Amazon, or take sales directly on your site.